 If the "AfGuideURSP" feature is supported by the Nudr_DataRepository service, after the UE policy association establishment, the (H-)PCF may be informed that service specific parameter information that contains data for AF guidance on the URSP determination has been created, modified or removed via a notification by the UDR for the change or removal of UE's Application Data as defined in clause 6.3.4 of 3GPP TS 29.519 [17].
 In this case, the H-PCF may derive new URSP(s), modify existing URSP(s) or remove existing URSP(s) by using the information received from the UDR (see clause 4.2.2.2.1.1 and 4.2.2.2.3 for the description of how the (H-)PCF may use this information, stored UPSC(s), policy subscription information, analytics information received from NWDAF and local operator policy to determine the URSP that will be provisioned to the UE).

 If the "VPLMNSpecificURSP" feature is supported by the Nudr_DataRepository service, the (H-)PCF may be informed about changes on service parameter data in the HPLMN that contain AF guidance on VPLMN-specific URSP rule determination as defined in 3GPP TS 29.519 [17].
 For the roaming case and when the feature "VPLMNSpecificURSP" is supported, the H-PCF may be informed about changes on VPLMN-specific URSP from the V-PCF as defined in clause 4.2.3.1.
 Based on the received information, the (H-)PCF determines the VPLMN-specific URSP rules as specified in clause 4.2.2.2.3.2 and the new UE Policy Sections and VPS Configuration as defined in clause 4.2.2.2.1.1.
+If the feature "ExtDeliveryOutcome" is supported, when the (H-)PCF does not authorize the VPLMN-specific URSP rule provided by the V-PCF and the V-PCF has subscribed with the H-PCF as specified in clauses 4.2.2.1 and/or 4.2.3.1 because an AF has subscribed via a request for service parameters to the VPLMN, the (H-)PCF shall invoke the Npcf_EventExposure_Notify service operation as defined in clause 4.2.4.2 of 3GPP TS 29.523 [30] with the key of the map represents the related AF; and the "eventNotifs" entry shall contain the reported event "UNSUCCESS_PCF_SERVICE_AUTHORIZATION" within the "event" attribute and in case of delivery failure, the "delivFailure" attribute with the corresponding failure reason;

 The (H-)PCF shall: